hudanadeem/skintuition/README.md

 ## ✨ Features

+- Quiz to determine user's skin-type to get personalized analysis
-- Upload an image or paste an ingredient list to scan.
+- Upload an image of ingredient list to scan. (sample image in /assets/ingredients/)
 - Categorizes ingredients as **Beneficial**, **Potential Irritants**, or **Harmful**.
-- Personalized analysis based on your skin type.
-- Ingredient glossary for learning and quick lookups.
 - Clean, responsive, and user-friendly interface.

 ---